 “The Carriers maintain that capital investment and risk are the reasons for their profits, not

-.
+any contributions by labor.
 The Carriers further argue that there is no correlation historically

 between high profits and higher compensation, either in the freight rail industry or more